Woolly-fruited Lomatium

 • A double umbel is two-tiered, like an umbrella of umbrellas

-• Flowers are green with white hairs, appearing greenish white (like cauliflower), each with 5 tiny, incurving petals
+• Flowers are greenish white to highlighter yellow, usually hairy, each with 5 tiny, incurving petals

-• Leaf-like structures (bractlets) at the base of the secondary umbels are hairy, pointed, and clustered to one side
+• Leaf-like structures (bractlets) at the base of the secondary umbels are pointed and clustered to one side

 • Flower stalks are thick and up to 14 in. long